sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 This refers to the context frame entity which contains the details of the tag.
 ContextFrame contains all the properties of the base Entity defined above.
-When one prints the name of the ContextFrame object, it returns the ID of the ContextFrame, with the template as `ContextFrame: {context_frame_id}`
+When one prints the name of the ContextFrame object, it returns the ID of the ContextFrame and the template as `ContextFrame: {context_frame_id}`

 The available attributes in this class are: